 Because your tattoo work involves leaving a type of open wound on the client, you will want to be sure to bandage the area.
 This will initially protect it from any harmful germs as it begins to heal.
 There are specialty products like breathable, waterproof and flexible film, as well as other great options, so check with your tattoo supplier to find what works best for you and your clients.

 Lighting is crucial to your art.
-If you don’t have good lighting or if you have a light that doesn’t move, you may find yourself unable to see – in bright light – the area you are working with.
-It is best to get yourself a light that can easily hover over the exact area and can be moved to remove shadows.
-LED is where it’s at!
-Lack of light will eventually take a toll on your eyes!
-Proceed with caution.
+If you don’t have good lighting or if you have a light that doesn’t move, you may find yourself unable to see the area you are working on.
+It is best to get yourself a light that can easily hover over the exact area and can be moved to reduce shadows.
+LED is where it’s at, and a lack of light will eventually take a toll on your eyes, so proceed with caution.

 Flash forward to a finished tattoo!
-You will need a place to store those used tattoo needles!
-Placing needles in a trash bag when used is unacceptable and should never be done.
+You will need a place to store those used tattoo needles.
+Placing used needles in a trash bag is unacceptable and should never be done.
 It is important to use safe practices as a tattooist and disposing of needles properly is essential.
 Be sure that your shop has a Sharps container so that you are in compliance with all medical waste disposal laws.

 The above list provides a brief overview of some tattoo tools that we believe are essential to get started with.
 There are many other tools that tattooists can become familiar with and that will enhance their work as artists, so remain aware of the latest and greatest products in the field, and experiment often with what works best for you.